Usually, a toilet won’t stop running for two reasons. Fortunately, both of them are easy to repair. Here’s how to fix a running toilet.

 - Reconnect and adjust the chain to the flapper.

-- Turn the water back on.
+- Finally, turn the water back on.

-Adjust Tank Water Level
+Adjust a Running Toilet’s Tank Water Level

 If water is constantly running into the overflow tube in the toilet tank, the fill valve in the tank needs to be adjusted.
-To adjust the water level in the tank:

 *Note: Some tanks have other methods of adjusting the height of the float.

-Watch this video to find out how.
+Watch this video to learn more.

-- How to Repair a Toilet (video/article)
+- How to Repair a Toilet

-- How to Replace a Toilet Flapper Valve (video)
+- How to Replace a Toilet Flapper Valve

-- How to Repair a Running Toilet (video)
+- Tips to Repair a Running Toilet

 So, if the flapper is warped or damaged, turn off the water supply and empty the tank, then disconnect the flapper from the flush chain and unsnap it from the flush tower.

 The ideal level for a toilet tank is about an inch below the top of the overflow tube.